 Anyway fast forward six months and the same client is visiting our office and coming for lunch when we discover that he had lost £20,000 in the London and Capital insolvency.
 Fully regulated, controlled by the FCA so you can relax your investment is safe.
 Not so much.

-London and Capital lost £237 million – or what the average salary would earn in 9,480 years in mini-bonds, whatever a mini-bond is.
+London and Capital lost £237 Million that is 237,000,000 or what the average salary would earn in 9,480 years in mini-bonds, whatever a mini-bond is.

 Yesterday Neil Woodford’s fund was shut to withdrawals.
-There are over £3.7 billion in there or (to keep the analogy going) 148,000 years of average earnings.
-Now the money isn’t lost, he has a liquidity problem and I am sure that most investors will get most of their money back (eventually) but it does make me wonder………..
+There is over £3.7Bn in there or to keep the analogy going or 148,000 years of average earnings.
+Now the money isn’t lost he has a liquidity problem and I am sure that most investors will get most of their money back (eventually) but it does make me wonder………..